ContractingWorks/Announcement/Integrations.md

 it was necessary to let the integrations sync corrections as well, causing a lot of correction syncs to be performed during normal working hours.
 For the end users, this effectively caused syncs to be slower than usual.

-All address related syncs are now completed, and sync times are back to normal.
+All related syncs are now completed, and sync times are back to normal.